-U.S. Cigar Imports Through September 2025: Volume Down, Premiums Hold Their Ground
+Imports Through Q3: Volume Down, Premiums Hold

-U.S. Cigar Imports Through September 2025: Volume Down, Premiums Hold Their Ground
+Imports Through Q3: Volume Down, Premiums Hold

 Through September 2025, U.S. cigar import data point to a market still adjusting after the post-pandemic surge, now further shaped by tariffs, rising labor and production costs, and shifting consumer demand.
 While overall large cigar volumes remain below last year’s levels, underlying trends suggest a market increasingly driven by product mix and value rather than sheer unit growth.
+At the same time, little cigar imports continue to expand, standing out as one of the few segments showing sustained volume growth in 2025.

 U.S. Imports 2025 YTD 2024 YTD Change % Change